Klortho/mocha-xml-validator/README.md

 ## To-do

+* As mentioned above, this is using a fork of libmxljs.
+Whenever that PR gets pulled and released, switch to that version.
 * Add unit tests for some more of the command-line options (reporter and baseDir)
 * Add ability to declaratively create multiple test suites.